 The World Masters Games rescheduled for Kansai for May 2022 is creating much excitement amongst international athletes.
 This is the first time a Masters Games has been held in Asia and attracting significant participation from both Japan and other regional countries.

 K-Marketing is Japan tourism consultancy based in Sydney and has recently been appointed as PR consultant to promote the World Masters Games Kansai in Australian and New Zealand Market.
-(September 2020 – Present)
+(September 2020 – March 2021)

 The largest skiing region in Japan